-I love making quick and nutritious breakfasts that my kids will actually eat and these Cottage Cheese Pancakes have been in regular rotation lately.
+I love making quick and nutritious breakfasts that my kids will actually eat, and these Cottage Cheese Pancakes have been in regular rotation lately.
+They’re an easy toddler breakfast idea that you can make and serve in under 10 minutes.
+And they reheat so easily and quickly for future mornings.

-I love them since they are filling, but they also have a really tender texture.
-They’re soft and moist enough for babies to eat, but are also satisfying for older kids and grown ups.
+These Cottage Cheese Pancakes are soft and moist enough for babies to eat, just like my Baby Pancakes but are also satisfying for older kids and grown-ups.

 Ingredients You Need

-To make this recipe you’ll need these ingredients so you know what to have on hand or pick up at the store.
+Here’s a look at what you need to do to make this Cottage Cheese Pancake recipe so you know what to have on hand or pick up at the store.

 ingredients in cottage cheese pancakes

-• Rolled oats: This takes the place of flour here and adds complex carbohydrates as well as fiber.
-Look for rolled oats, or “old-fashioned oats” to use here.
+• Rolled oats: This takes the place of flour and adds complex carbohydrates as well as fiber.
+Look for rolled oats or “old-fashioned oats” to use here, as they blend easily and give the batter some structure.

 Ingredient Substitutions